Bayesian Inference for Stationary Points in Gaussian Process Regression Models for Event-Related Potentials Analysis: Methods

 \subsection{Derivative-constrained Gaussian processes (DGP)}

 We model the unknown function $f(\cdot)$ via a Gaussian process prior

-with constant mean function, i.e., $\mu(\cdot) = \E(f(x_i)) = \mu$, and covariance function $k(x_i, x_j) =\Cov(f(x_i), f(x_j))$ \citep{rasmussen2006}.
+with mean function $\mu(x_i) = \E(f(x_i))$ and covariance function $k(x_i, x_j) =\Cov(f(x_i), f(x_j))$.
 For concreteness, we focus here on $\mc{X} = [a, b]$ and notice that the proposed methods are readily applicable for general domains such as $\mc{X} = [a, b]^d$ for $d \geq 1$.
-It is well known that a Gaussian process possesses a version whose sample paths are differentiable if its covariance kernel is continuously differentiable~\citep[page 574]{Ghosal+van:17}; throughout this paper, we always refer to such differentiable sample paths for a Gaussian process.
-Since differentiation is a linear operator, the derivative of a Gaussian process is also a Gaussian process.
-This desirable property makes Gaussian processes well suited for our purpose to study the location of the stationary points when the true function is unknown.
-Our approach, in particular, utilizes the desirable property that the derivative of a GP, along with the original sample path, is also jointly a GP, provided that the GP is mean-square differentiable, see for example Ch.
+It is well known that a GP possesses a version whose sample paths are differentiable if its covariance kernel is continuously differentiable~\citep[page 574]{Ghosal+van:17}; throughout this paper, we always refer to such differentiable sample paths for a GP.
+Our approach utilizes the desirable property that the derivative of a GP, along with the original sample path, is also jointly a GP, provided that the GP is mean-square differentiable; see for example Ch.
 2 of \cite{Adler1981}.
+This property makes Gaussian processes well suited for our purpose to study the location of the stationary points when the true function is unknown.